philrene/node-mjpeg-proxy/README.md

 Arguments:

 - *sourceURL*

-  The source URL of the video feed to be proxied.
+  The source URL of the MJPEG feed to be proxied.

 Options:

 - *port*

   The destination port.
 Defaults to `5080`.

 ## TODO